-To begin, with you need to either be married or in a de facto relationship with an Australian Citizen, Permanent Resident or Eligible New Zealand Citizen who is eligible to sponsor you.
+To begin, you need to either be married or in a de facto relationship with an Australian Citizen, Permanent Resident or Eligible New Zealand Citizen who is eligible to sponsor you.

 To apply as a de facto couple, you need to show that your de facto relationship has existed for at least 12 months before you submit your visa application.
-There is an exception to the 12-month relationship requirement, if you and your partner have registered your de facto relationship in an Australian state/territory.
+There is an exception to the 12-month relationship requirement if you and your partner have registered your de facto relationship in an Australian state/territory.
 You must be aware however that not every state/territory allows for de facto relationship registration and each state/territory that does allow it has different requirements.

 It is best to look into the registry of births, deaths and marriages in the state/territory where you and/or your partner live to find out more.

 If you are applying on the basis of a marriage, you also don’t need to have been married for 12 months.
 However, it is crucial that you are aware that simply providing a marriage certificate or a relationship registration certificate is not sufficient to be granted a partner visa.
 If you don’t provide extensive evidence of your relationship in addition to the certificate, there is a high chance your partner visa will be refused.

 Whether you are married or in a de facto relationship, it is essential that you show you are in a ‘Genuine continuing, mutually exclusive relationship.’